StegSchreck/RatS/.github/PULL_REQUEST_TEMPLATE.md

 <!--
 What process did you follow to verify that your change has the desired effects?

+- Did you add appropriate unit and/or integration tests?
 - How did you verify that all new functionality works as expected?
 - How did you verify that all changed functionality works as expected?
 - How did you verify that the change has not introduced any regressions?